 Padre Pro – Mexico City

 Padre Pro’s last request was to be allowed to kneel and pray.
 When the firing squad’s shots failed to kill him, a soldier shot him at point-blank range.
 Pro had been falsely accused in the bombing attempt of former Mexican President Álvaro Obregón, and had become a wanted man.
 Betrayed to the authorities, he was sentenced to death without the benefit of any legal process.
 On the day of his execution, Pro forgave his executioners and refused a blindfold.
 He died proclaiming, Viva Cristo Rey!
 (Long live Christ the King!)
 On a recent trip to Mexico City, I was exploring the Roma Norte Neighborhood, courtesy of Visit Mexico City.
-Located on the edge of the city’s bustling downtown and historical sites, my photographer was just about to take a break in one of Roma Norte’s idyllic tree-lined pocket parks, when a small building, adjacent to a parish church, caught my attention.
+Located on the edge of the city’s bustling downtown and historical sites, my photographer, Deb Roskamp, and I were just about to take a break in one of Roma Norte’s idyllic tree-lined pocket parks, when a small building, adjacent to a parish church, caught our attention.
 Its sign read: Museo Padre Pro.
 The name sounded curiously familiar, so we went inside.

 The museum was small, but felt spacious, allowing emotional space to reflect on this man Pro and his remarkable life story.
 At the entrance to the museum, books, posters and postcards were sold.
 All the information was in Spanish, but fortunately my photographer was Spanish-speaking wife, who translated Pro’s history to me.
 His story was of a Catholic priest who defied the fiercely anti-clerical and anti-Catholic provisions of the 1917 Constitution, which were now vigorously enforced in 1926.
 This enforcement resulted in severe penalties for priests, including death, who criticized the government or wore clerical garb outside their churches.
 The articles also mandated secular education in schools, prohibiting the Church from participating in primary and secondary education, forbade public worship outside of church buildings and restricted religious organizations to own property.
 The final article revoked basic civil rights of clergy members, denying priests and religious workers the right to vote.